tianyue58/tp/docs/DeveloperGuide.md

 this class parses the index and returns an `RejectCommand` object with the index as the parameter.

-Below is a sequence diagram and an explanation of how the `RejectCommand` is executed:
+Below is a sequence diagram and an explanation of how the `RejectCommand` is executed.

 ![Interactions Inside the Logic Component for the `reject 2` Command](images/umldiagrams/RejectSequenceDiagram.png)